flarum/docs/docs/install.md

 ### Apache

-Flarum includes a `.htaccess` file in the `public` directory – make sure it has been uploaded correctly.
-If you're using shared hosting, confirm with your provider that `mod_rewrite` is enabled and `.htaccess` files are allowed.
-If you're managing your own server, you may need to add the following to your site configuration:
+Flarum includes a `.htaccess` file in the `public` directory – make sure it has been uploaded correctly. **Flarum will not function properly if `mod_rewrite` is not enabled and `.htaccess` is not allowed.** Be sure to check with your hosting provider (or your VPS) that these features are enabled.
+If you're managing your own server, you may need to add the following to your site configuration to enable `.htaccess` files:

 ```
 <Directory "/path/to/flarum/public">
     AllowOverride All
 </Directory>
 ```

+Methods for enabling `mod_rewrite` vary depending on your OS.
+You can enable it by running `sudo a2enmod rewrite` on Ubuntu. `mod_rewrite` is enabled by default on CentOS.
+Don't forget to restart Apache after making modifications!

 ### Nginx